-2.1 The specimen shall be a piece of the insulation or sheath taken from the inspection unit as follows:

-2.1.1 Dumbbell.
-Whenever it is practicable to prepare it from the inspection unit, a dumbbell shaped specimen cut by one of the dies shown in figure 3021 shall be used except for varnished cambric insulation.
-When the size of the piece of material to be tested will permit, the reduced portion of the specimen shall be 1⁄4 inch wide and either 1-5/16 or 2-5/16 inches long.
+- 2.1 The specimen should be a piece of the insulation or sheath taken from the inspection unit as follows: - 2.1.1 Dumbbell.
+Whenever it is practicable to prepare it from the inspection unit, a dumbbell shaped specimen cut by one of the dies shown on figure 3021 should be used except for varnished cambric insulation.
+When the size of the piece of material to be tested will permit, the reduced portion of the specimen should be 1⁄2 inch wide and either 1-5/16 or 2-5/16 inches long.
 If the piece of material to be tested is narrow, a specimen with reduced portion 1/8 inch wide may be used.
-When the size of the piece permits, enlarged ends of the specimen shall be 1 inch wide.
+When the size of the piece permits, enlarged ends of the specimen should be 1 inch wide.
 When the piece of material is narrow, the enlarged ends of the specimen may be 5/8 inch wide.
-The thickness of the specimen shall not exceed 0.125 inch.

-2.1.2 Straight specimen.
-A straight specimen in the form of a tube shall be used when it is not practicable to prepare a dumbbell shaped specimen from the insulation or sheath of the inspection unit.
+The thickness of the specimen should not exceed 0.125 inch. - 2.1.2 Straight specimen.
+A straight specimen in the form of a tube should be used when it is not practicable to prepare a dumbbell shaped specimen from the insulation or sheath of the inspection unit.

-3.1.1 A testing machine which meets the following requirements:

-3.1.1.1 A machine shall be power-driven.

-3.1.1.2 The applied tension shall be indicated to within ± 1 percent by a dial, scale, or automatic recorder when calibrated according to method 3016.

-3.1.1.3 The indicator shall remain at the point of maximum force after rupture of the specimen.

-3.1.1.4 The rate of travel of the power actuated grip shall be 20 ± 1 inch per minute and shall be uniform at all times.

-3.1.1.5 The machine, when used for a given specimen, should be of such capacity that the maximum load required to break the specimen is not greater than 85 nor less than 15 percent of the rated capacity.

-3.1.1.6 If the machine is equipped with a dynamometer head of the compensating type for convenience in eliminating calculations, the head shall have means for making adjustments for variation in thickness of specimens.
+- 3.1 The apparatus shall be as follows: - 3.1.1 A testing machine which meets the following requirements: - 3.1.1.1 A machine shall be power-driven. - 3.1.1.2 The applied tension shall be indicated to within $\pm$ 1 percent by a dial, scale, or automatic recorder when calibrated according to method 3016. - 3.1.1.3 The indicator shall remain at the point of maximum force after rupture of the specimen. - 3.1.1.4 The rate of travel of the power actuated grip shall be $20 \pm 1$ inch per minute and shall be uniform at all times. - 3.1.1.5 The machine, when used for a given specimen, should be of such capacity that the maximum load required to break the specimen is not greater than 85 nor less than 15 percent of the rated capacity. - 3.1.1.6 If the machine is equipped with a dynamometer head of the compensating type for convenience in eliminating calculations, the head shall have means for making adjustments for variation in thickness of specimens.